 Thankfully, companies are increasingly becoming aware of the significant impacts their supply chains have on global sustainability issues.
 They’re realizing poor sustainability management can negatively impact company growth and profit.
 So, companies that seek to reduce and manage the impacts of their supply chains could well become market leaders in the next decade or so, in light of consumer spending focused on global sustainability.

 Digital technology is indispensable for sustainable supply chain management.
-CMX has helped some of the world’s best-known brands to gain control and transparency over their supply chains, deliver ethically sourced quality products, ensure health and safety, and drive performance and services across all their locations.
+CMX1 has helped some of the world’s best-known brands to gain control and transparency over their supply chains, deliver ethically sourced quality products, ensure health and safety, and drive performance and services across all their locations.